-- Decision-making provisions, namely the designation decision, the screening decision, and the final decision at the end of the assessment, are clearly based on preventing or mitigating adverse effects in areas of federal constitutional responsibility - Definition of "effects within federal jurisdiction" clearly correspond to areas of federal jurisdiction under the Constitution - Enhanced opportunities for efficiency and reliance on, and cooperation with, other jurisdictions - Transitional provisions ensure continuity for proponents who chose to advance their projects during the interim period
+- In October 2023, the Supreme Court of Canada issued a decision that the Act was partially unconstitutional and must focus on areas of federal jurisdiction. - Decision underscored the need for federal and provincial governments to work together towards cooperative federalism. - On June 20, 2024, an amended IAA came into force.
+Highlights: - Decision-making provisions, namely the designation decision, screening decision, and final decision are now clearly based on preventing or mitigating adverse effects in areas of federal constitutional responsibility - Definition of "effects within federal jurisdiction" clearly corresponds to areas of federal jurisdiction under the Constitution - Enhanced opportunities for efficiency and reliance on, and cooperation with, other jurisdictions - Transitional provisions ensure continuity for proponents who chose to advance their projects during the interim period